Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

     output = flow.nn.conv2d(
         inputs, weight, strides, padding, data_format, dilation_rate, groups=groups, name=name
-    )
+    )z
     #...

-    output = flow.nn.conv2d(
-        inputs, weight, strides, padding, data_format, dilation_rate, groups=groups, name=name
-    )
-    #...
 ```

 ### Initializer setting

-In the previous chapters, when we calling `get_variable`, we specified the method of initiating the parameters by `initializer`.
-In OneFlow, we provide many initializers which can be find in `oneflow/python/ops/initializer_util.py`
+In the previous sections, when we calling `get_variable`, we specified the method of initializing the parameters by `initializer`.
+In OneFlow, we provide many initializers which can be found in `oneflow/python/ops/initializer_util.py`

-After config `initializer`, the initialize work is done by OneFlow framework.
-Exactly time was: when user call the `CheckPoint.init` later on, OneFlow will initialize all data created by get_variable according to `initializer`.
+After setting `initializer`, the initialization is done by OneFlow framework.
+Exactly time is: when user call the `CheckPoint.init`, OneFlow will **initialize all the data** created by get_variable according to `initializer`.

 Some common `initializer`: